• Skip to Content

 While it can be broken into various disciplines and modes of human expression, and connects with numerous other areas, “Humanities” is a complex area itself, with roots in the studia humanitatis, or the study of human thought, creation, and experiences.
 It has roots in ancient debates about the best path to developing “virtue” through balancing contemplation and action in the world.
 Studying the humanities encourages us to continue asking what it means to be human, what goes into the category of the human, and how the human intersects or ought to intersect with the non-human world.

 Humanities as an Area of Concentration (AOC) allows students to draw together work across the Humanities, to range widely, and engage with multiple lenses to develop a compelling senior project.
-Because of its range, a Divisional Humanities AOC is not usually combined with other AOCs.
+Students can talk with their faculty advisor about how to create a joint AOC between Humanities and a concentration in some other area, either within our outside disciplines in the humanities.

 Faculty in Humanities